Is it time that mono made a comeback? Miyajima thinks so. Paul Rigby reviews two of the company’s mono cartridges: the Kotetu and the Zero

 Let me repeat that.
 My attention moved from detail to detail but all over the soundstage.

 To labour the point, the Zero is a mono cartridge, not a stereo model.
 Most people, unfamiliar with a true mono playback, see mono as a simple, restricted, single point source that is fixed into the very centre of a stereo speaker pair.
 This I just not so.
 A quality mono soundstage, as offered here by the Zero, presents a broad mono soundstage that spans from left to right and it is positively packed with detail all the way across it.
 In this case, individual harmonic voices blended with a host of guitar subtleties, sounds and effects from the attack of a plucked guitar to the subtle reverb tail.
 The whole effect was quite delightful.

-I was, to be honest, quite amazed by the performance of both of the mono cartridges, the Kotetu and the Zero and, more to the point, the performance of my own mono LPs that now sounded quite superb in both presentation and detail.
+I was, to be honest, quite amazed by the performance of both of the mono cartridges, the Kotetu and the Zero (especially this cartridge which receives the coveted Golden Groovy) and, more to the point, the performance of my own mono LPs that now sounded quite superb in both presentation and detail.
 In fact, they sounded far superior than most stereo releases of the period.
 The mono version of most LPs that I’ve now heard offers a more direct presentation with greater focus and more lucidity.